History of the Jews in Botswana: History

-In 1938, with the rise of Nazism in Europe, the colonial authorities in Botswana, South Africa, and Great Britain attempted to resettle some Jewish refugees in Botswana to leverage their capital and agricultural skills to help improve the territory’s struggling economy.
+In 1938, with the rise of Nazism in Europe, the colonial authorities in Botswana then known as Bechuanaland, South Africa, and Great Britain attempted to resettle some Jewish refugees in Botswana to leverage their capital and agricultural skills to help improve the territory's struggling economy.
 However, the outbreak of the Second World War in 1939 abruptly ended these efforts.

 In 1994, the Botswana Jewish community drafted a constitution and created its first committee.
 Rabbi Moshe Silberhaft, spiritual leader to the African Jewish Congress, made a special visit to Gaborone to participate in the meeting where it was decided to call the community the Jewish Community of Botswana.

 In 2003, the Jewish community in Botswana appealed to local authorities to remain vigilant against terrorism, in line with President Festus Mogae's "zero tolerance" stance on crime.
 This initiative is supported by the African Jewish Congress, which assists Botswana's Jewish population in maintaining protective measures amid global concerns about anti-Semitic and terror-related threats.

 As of 2020, an estimated 21-100 Jews lived in Botswana, with almost all living in Gaborone.
 The community is predominantly Israeli Jews working in agriculture, business, and industry.